dyeske61283/Duesen/README.md

 - Database architecture
 - API creation using a back end technology
 - Increase in technical depth for chosen front end framework or library

+## Plannes Tech-Stack

+- Backend: ASP.NET Core (V 3.1)
+- Frontend: Vue with Vuetifiy
+- Database: ??? mySQL/Maria

+## Disclaimer

+This is (as of now at least) a purely personal project.
+Let's see where this is going. :)